Sowmyabellur/My-Portfolio/README.md

 # My Portfolio

 ## Overview
-This is my personal portfolio created as part of my **Edunet Internship** project.
+This is my personal portfolio.
 It showcases my skills, projects, and contact information in a professional layout.

 ---